-- 63. All within zone donor ASEPs will be considered before out of zone donor ASEPs. - 64.
+- 64. All within zone donor ASEPs will be considered before out of zone donor ASEPs. - 65.
 Substitutions from individual donor ASEPs will commence by reducing the capacity at the most favourable ASEP that has Substitutable Capacity and is in the same zone as the recipient ASEP.
 The most favourable ASEP will be the ASEP providing the lowest exchange rate and is selected in preference to other ASEPs as this will result in the most efficient outcome, i.e. the least aggregate loss of capacity.
-A disconnected ASEP will be considered to be the most favourable choice if it has an exchange rate of 1:1 or lower.
-In the event of two or more donor ASEPs with exchange rates greater than 1:1 providing equal exchange rates, a disconnected ASEP would be prioritised, otherwise the donor ASEP will be selected on the basis of nearest according to pipeline distance from the recipient ASEP. - 65.
-Where there is insufficient capacity at the first donor ASEP to fully satisfy the Incremental Obligated Entry Capacity required at the recipient ASEP the quantity of capacity that can be substituted will be substituted and further within zone ASEPs will be considered in order of most favourable to least favourable exchange rate. - 66.
+In the event of two or more donor ASEPs providing equal exchange rates then the donor ASEP will be selected on the basis of nearest ASEP determined according to pipeline distance from the recipient ASEP. - 66.
+Where there is insufficient capacity at the first donor ASEP to fully satisfy the Incremental Obligated Entry Capacity required at the recipient ASEP the quantity of capacity that can be substituted will be substituted and further within zone ASEPs will be considered in order of most favourable to least favourable exchange rate. - 67.
 Where there is insufficient capacity at all within zone ASEPs to fully satisfy the Incremental Obligated Entry Capacity required at the recipient ASEP potential out of zone donor ASEPs will be considered individually on the basis of the most favourable ASEP that has spare capacity.
-The most favourable ASEP, for out of zone ASEPs, will be the nearest ASEP determined according to pipeline distance. - 67.
+The most favourable ASEP, for out of zone ASEPs, will be the nearest ASEP determined according to pipeline distance. - 68.
 The exchange rate for each donor ASEP, recipient ASEP pairing shall be determined.
 Where this exceeds 3:1 the substitution shall not be permitted.
 Substitution at 3:1 and below will be made.